funderburkjim/hitopadesha-kale/hitonotes/readme.txt

-pdfs folder - the scanned images of the 'notes' section of Kale's book. ocr - Each of the scanned images was processed by the OCR functionality of Google Documents.
+pdfpages folder - the scanned images of the 'notes' section of Kale's book. ocr - Each of the scanned images was processed by the OCR functionality of Google Documents.
  The result is the collection of 54 files names 'hitonote_xxx_ocr.txt',